mootools/mootools-core/Docs/Class/Class.Thenable.md

 Class.Thenable Method: catch {#Class.Thenable:catch}
 ----------------------------------------------------

-Registers a callback to receive the reason why an eventual value cannot be succesfully resolved.
+Registers a callback to receive the reason why an eventual value cannot be successfully resolved.

 ### Syntax: